peruibeloko/template-deno-api/README.md

-# template-deno-api
+# Template Repo for Deno (Oak)

-Template for Deno APIs using Oak
+This exposes a very simple `/status/:number` endpoint which returns the desired status code.
+It uses the [httpstat.us](http://httpstat.us/) website for requests